MohitSV/agentic-RAG-github/README.md

 ## 🎯 Example Use Case

 The example below demonstrates how the agentic RAG improves response quality compared to baseline RAG:
 This example is from an Infineon community forum post.
-Infineon has over 1000 repositories.
+Infineon has over 1000 code repositories.

 ![Context Refinement Example](images/example.png)